Amatsu-Mikaboshi (character): Chaos War

 After enslaving the fallen gods of Olympus and using them to attack the newly formed God Squad, even managing to down mighty Galactus himself through Zeus, Mikaboshi and his army erupts from the former Olympian Skyfather's chest after tricking Hercules into piercing the shields concealing the hitherto hidden Throne Room of the Council Elite's Celestial Axis, launching a devastating assault on the divine realms of all of Earth's pantheons and destroying most of the gods, even the various Godheads themselves.
 Though the Amatsu-Kami themselves muster their strength and confront Mikaboshi, with their chief sun goddess Amaterasu vowing to defeat Mikaboshi as they did long ages past, Mikaboshi slays her, defeats the remaining members of her pantheon, and enslaves them all against the God Squad, who initially intend to seal Mikaboshi back into Yomi before the Kami betray and attack them.

-Amatsu-Mikaboshi even gained allies in Nekra and a resurrected Grim Reaper.
+Amatsu-Mikaboshi gained allies in Nekra and a resurrected Grim Reaper.
 He even recruited Abomination and empowered him to serve him.
-During Doctor Strange's fight with Abomination, Amatsu-Mikaboshi attacked Doctor Strange from behind and reawakened the Zom part of Doctor Strange to assist Amatsu-Mikaboshi in looking for Marlo Chandler.
-Amatsu-Mikaboshi even unleashed Carrion Crow: Eater of the Dead to antagonize the revived X-Men members for the fate of one of Destiny's diaries that might hold the key to defeating Amatsu-Mikaboshi.
+During Doctor Strange's fight with Abomination, Amatsu-Mikaboshi attacked Strange from behind and reawakened Zom to assist Amatsu-Mikaboshi in looking for Marlo Chandler.
+Amatsu-Mikaboshi unleashed Carrion Crow, the Eater of the Dead, to antagonize the revived X-Men members for the fate of one of Destiny's diaries, which may hold the key to defeating Amatsu-Mikaboshi.

 Amatsu-Mikaboshi relished the slow death of his oldest enemy, the Elder Goddess Gaea, who herself is the fountainhead of creation and the one who birthed the Gods themselves.
-Amatsu-Mikaboshi sends Athena to attack her brother and the God Squad on an island, who joined him so the Universe could be recreated.
+Amatsu-Mikaboshi sends Athena to attack her brother and the God Squad on an island, who joined him so the universe could be recreated.
 Yet Athena ends up defeated by Hercules.
 Hercules takes his fight to Amatsu-Mikaboshi and the heroes attack him.
-The Chaos King begins to consume all reality into nothingness, though in reality he has been sealed into the continuity that Cho and Galactus planned to evacuate Earth into.
+Amatsu-Mikaboshi begins to consume all reality into nothingness, though in reality he has been sealed in the continuity that Cho and Galactus planned to evacuate Earth into.